One-Shot Triple-Resource Trade-Off in Quantum Channel Coding: Introduction

-The proof is based on the concept of {\it randomized partial decoupling} \cite{wakakuwa2019one}, which is a generalization of decoupling and may be of independent interest.
-Here, we consider a scenario in which a bipartite quantum state on system $AR$ is subject to a unitary operation on $A$, followed by the action of a linear completely-positive (CP) map.
+The proof is based on the notion of {\it randomized partial decoupling} \cite{wakakuwa2021one}, which is a generalization of decoupling \cite{berry05,horo07,ADHW2009,patr08,DBWR2010,majenz2017catalytic}.
+Here, we consider a scenario in which a bipartite quantum state on system $AR$ is subject to a unitary operation on $A$, followed by the action of a linear completely positive (CP) map.
 Unlike the usual setting of decoupling, we assume that the subsystem is decomposed into a direct-sum form, and the unitary is chosen at random from the set of unitaries that are block-diagonal under the decomposition.
-In \cite{wakakuwa2019one}, we proved the {\it randomized partial decoupling theorem}, which shows that the distance between the final state and the averaged one is bounded in terms of smooth conditional entropies of the initial state and the channel.
-The existing results of the one-shot decoupling theorem \cite{DBWR2010} and the dequantization theorem \cite{dupuis2014decoupling} are obtained from this result as corollaries (see Section III D in \cite{wakakuwa2019one} for the details).
+In \cite{wakakuwa2021one}, we proved the {\it randomized partial decoupling theorem}, which shows that the distance between the final state and the averaged one is bounded in terms of smooth conditional entropies of the initial state and the channel.
+The previous results of the one-shot decoupling theorem \cite{DBWR2010} and the dequantization theorem \cite{dupuis2014decoupling} are obtained from this result as corollaries, up to changes in the smoothing and error parameters (see Section III D in \cite{wakakuwa2021one} for the details).
+The current paper applies the randomized partial decoupling theorem to the channel coding scenario for proving the one-shot capacity theorems.

-Prior works on the one-shot capacity of quantum channels in various scenarios are summarized in Table \ref{tb:values}.
-Most of them are classified into the decoupling-based approaches and approaches based on quantum hypothesis testing.
-The tasks analyzed therein are communication of classical message ($c$) or quantum message ($q$) or both $(c,q)$, with or without the assistance of shared entanglement that is limited ($e$) or unlimited ($e^*$).
-The result presented in this paper incorporates all these scenarios.
-On the other hand, it is not directly applicable to the task of privately communicating classical messages, which was analyzed in some of the literatures.
-We, however, expect that our result can also cover the private classical communication, by adopting the idea that quantum communication and private classical communication over a noisy quantum channel are equivalent.
-This idea was originally introduced in \cite{devetak2005private} for the asymptotic scenario, and was applied in \cite{salek2019one} to the one-shot scenario.